sass/sass/proposal/forward-with.md

         variable with the same name as `argument`'s identifier and a `!default` flag, throw an error.

-        > We now check for configuration errors inside each individual
-        > `withClause`, rather than waiting for execution of the used or
-        > forwarded module.
-This simplifies thge logic of error-checking.

       * Let `value` be the result of evaluating `argument`'s expression.

       * Add a variable to `rule-config` with the same name as `argument`'s